Barry1701/remeskin.com/README.md

 - **User's Posts Section**:
   - Displays the posts created by the user.
-  - If no posts are found, as in this case, it shows the message: **"No results found, Nikodem hasn't posted yet."**
+  - If no posts are found, as in this case, it shows the message: **"No results found, Katarzyna hasn't posted yet."**
+  - The **"No results found" image** was conceptualized by the author and generated using AI tools to enhance the user experience with a visually appealing placeholder.

 This page offers a clean and organized interface for users to manage their profiles and review their contributions to the community.